top of page

 “Are they things I’d want t’know I know?”

-“What did they call you?”
+“What did they call you, and from where did you come?”

 “Thom Bench.
 Late o’ Hockett, by way o’ Champline.”

 After a moment, the corpse spoke.
-“Yeah.”

 “How long ago?”

-“Half a day, maybe a bit more.”
+“Half a day, maybe a little bit more.”

 “Armed?”